 The module can be installed from the X-Cart Marketplace.
 For general module installation instructions, see Installing modules from the Marketplace.

 Configuring your XML sitemap

-Once the module XML Sitemap has been installed, you will be able to access the XML sitemap section (Store setup > XML sitemap) in your store’s Admin area.
+Once the module XML Sitemap has been installed, you will be able to access the XML sitemap settings (Store setup > SEO Settings) in your store’s Admin area.

-In the XML sitemap section, you can adjust the settings based on which the XML sitemap for your store will be generated:
+In the XML sitemap tab, you can adjust the settings based on which the XML sitemap for your store will be generated:

 - The subsection titled “Mark the search engines you want to inform of the structure of your site using the site map“ allows you to specify the search engines to which the information from your site’s XML sitemap should be made available.